 Bad debts – If customers are unlikely to pay their bills, bad debt is needed in the accounts.

-Stock – At the year-end, complete a stock check.
-It may have differences in quantities in stock or values.
+Stock – At year-end, complete a stock check.
+Differences in stock quantities or values may exist.
 Make journal adjustments to correct the figures.

 Accruals – Set up accruals for amounts not already included in the accounts.
 Examples of accruals are invoices not received from suppliers or work in progress on a job or product.